 I'd been lazing around enjoying the sun a previous couple of days recovering from the 470km European Peace Walk.
 I think I was definitely deserving of a break after that!

 But one does get restless after a couple of stationary days and it was time to explore the coastline on a bike!!
 Woohoo!
 Heading down to the waterfront there are many places you can hire a bike cheaply, even for an hour if you just want a quick jaunt.

 Once I was kitted up with a bike and the requisite basket (you've got to have somewhere to put your bag right?) we headed north past the posh, private beaches decorated with bronzed bodies through some small bushland tracks to discover more beaches that actually had sand!
 If you've been to this area of the world you'll know that's a rare occurrence.

-After a quick dip in the warm but still refreshing sea we headed back they way we came but continued on to the Old Town area of Rovinj.
-It was easy enough to ride here but some of the cobbled streets can be a bit precarious so you’ve got to be a little careful.
-Faceplanting over the handle bars is not ideal.
+After a quick dip in the warm but still refreshing sea, we headed back the way we came but continued on to the Old Town area of Rovinj.
+It was easy enough to ride here but some of the cobbled streets can be a bit precarious so you've got to be a little careful.
+Faceplanting over the handlebars is not ideal.

 #10 Copenhagen, Denmark

 What is a good list without 10 points on it?
 I added a little extra bonus for you from Miranda from Mirambling.com about Copenhagen.
 Denmark's capital can't miss on the list of best cities in Europe to explore by bike and here is why:

 Copenhagen (København) is the capital of Denmark.
 Like Amsterdam, you'll see as many if not more bikes than people.
 My sister and I wanted to travel like locals so we rented bikes to see sites like the Kastellet and the Little Mermaid statue (Den Lille Havfrue).